 MYSORE YOGA ATLANTA

-is a traditional Ashtanga Yoga studio dedicated to the ancient teachings of India and the lineage of Sri K. Pattabhi Jois (1915-2009) and Sharath R. Jois.
+is a traditional Ashtanga Yoga studio dedicated to the ancient teachings of India, Krishnamacharya's legacy and Jois' lineage.

 MYSORE YOGA ATLANTA’s MISSION